OFS/opae-sdk/doc/src/fpga_tools/readme.md

 .. note::

 ```
   Only one (the first) AFU is discoverable by the OPAE driver.
-Enumerating AFCs on an FPGA will find
+Enumerating acceleration on an FPGA will find
-  the AFC associated with the first AFU only.
+  the accelerator associated with the first AFU only.
 The first software component in the configuration will
   be used to determine the GUID to use for enumeration.
 This can be overridden with the -G|--guid option.
 ```